 Muscle restoration is critical to any successful training regime.
 While each individual’s actual routine varies, here are some practices to help boost your recovery:

-If you become dehydrated before a workout, dehydration disrupts your electrolyte levels, leading to decreased strength and even greater dehydration.
+If you become dehydrated before a workout, dehydration disrupts your electrolyte levels, leading to decreased strength and even more significant dehydration.
 However, research has also shown that consuming a proper amount of water can help increase your endurance and tolerance to pain.
 In addition, drinking water can restore hydration, energizing your muscles before, during, and after your workout.
 Not only does water improve overall performance, but it also flushes out toxins released during exercises.
 So, drink up!

 Eat protein before and after your workout.